Slicer/SlicerLanguagePacks/README.md

 ### Set application language

 Language can be selected in menu: Edit -> Application Settings, General section -> Language.
+If the language selector does not appear then go to "Internationalization" section and toggle the checkbox.
 The application has to be restarted after changing language.

 ![](Docs/LanguageSelector.png)